Visualization of Roman APT products#

 Reading a simulator input file sim.ecsv#

-The simulator input file *.sim.ecsv is an output from APT intended to be used as input in romanIsim to generate simulated images.
-It contains information about the position RA, Dec of the WFI_CEN aperture for eaach exposure in the program, together with information about the filter element used, and the duration in seconds (Note: duration is not exposure time, but exposure time + potential slew times / estimated overheads).
-These files are in ecsv format so they can easily be read by pandas or astropy (recommended for automatic parsing).
-In this example we use astropy.
+The simulator input file *.sim.ecsv is an APT output intended for use as input to Roman I-Sim to generate simulated images.
+It contains information about the position RA, Dec of the WFI_CEN aperture for each exposure in the program, together with information about the filter element used, and the duration in seconds (Note: duration is not exposure time, but exposure time + potential slew times / estimated overheads).
+These files are in ecsv format, so they can easily be read by pandas or astropy (recommended for automatic parsing).
+In this example, we use astropy.

 # Generate the astropy table object and